microsoftgraph/msgraph-sdk-javascript/CONTRIBUTING.md

 #### To create a new branch

-1. Open Git Bash.
+1.Open Git Bash.
-2. At the Git Bash command prompt, type `git pull upstream master:<new branch name>`.
+2.At the Git Bash command prompt, type `git pull upstream master:<new branch name>`.
 This creates a new branch locally that is copied from the latest MicrosoftGraph master branch.
-3. At the Git Bash command prompt, type `git push origin <new branch name>`.
+3.At the Git Bash command prompt, type `git push origin <new branch name>`.
 This alerts GitHub to the new branch.
 You should now see the new branch in your fork of the repository on GitHub.
-4. At the Git Bash command prompt, type `git checkout <new branch name>` to switch to your new branch.
+4.At the Git Bash command prompt, type `git checkout <new branch name>` to switch to your new branch.

 #### Add new content or edit existing content